noblesamurai/noblerecord/README.md

 ## logging

 If you are having difficulties, you may gain some insight into NobleRecord's behaviour by providing it with a logger object.
-All this logger requires is three string-accepting functions, one for each level of direness.
+All this logger requires is four string-accepting functions, one for each level of direness.

-	NobleRecord.config.logger = { log: sys.log, warning: sys.log, error: sys.log }
+	NobleRecord.config.logger = { debug: sys.log, log: sys.log, warning: sys.log, error: sys.log }

 ## contributors